What Do Judges Look for in Child Custody Cases?

 How is custody decided in New Mexico family law courts?

-The New Mexico family law courts are no different from any other family law court system in the U.S. in that the best interests of the child are the primary consideration in all judgements.
+The New Mexico family law courts are no different from any other family law court system in the U.S. in that the best interests of the child are the primary consideration in all judgments.

 But what does this actually mean in the context of a child custody case?